11 Great Hotels in District 3, Ho Chi Minh City (2026)

 Certain parts of District 3 are close enough to District 1 that you can stay here instead and easily see Ho Chi Minh City’s best attractions.
 Plus, District 3 is a bit more laid-back than District 1.
 More trees and greenery line the roads, most of which are walkable.
-Overall, it’s a much more pleasant area to wander around in compared to the hectic parts of District 1.
+Overall, it’s a much more pleasant area to wander compared to the hectic parts of District 1.

-I know about these hotels because I’ve lived in Saigon for years.
+I know about these hotels because I’ve lived in HCMC for years.
 I know their exact areas, how convenient the location is, what attractions or things to do are nearby, and if there’s easy food and drinks locally.

 Map of My Favorite District 3 Hotels